reganjs/reganjs/README.md

 #
 👋🏻 Hello, everyone, happy to meet you!

-👨🏻‍💻 I am a Technical Lead and Full-Stack Software Engineer.
+👨🏻‍💻 I am the Technical Lead at Measur and an aspiring Full-Stack Software Engineer.
 I work with large enterprise grade drones and UAVS on a daily basis.
 Seeing as I work with drones, I am also a licensed RPAS Advanced Pilot.
 I get to fly large drones like the Trinity F90+ and DJI Matrice RTK 300.
 I mainly provide IT services to the company that I work at but I also create technical documentation, host technical webinars, provide IT support, and train co-workers and customers on IT practices.
-I hope to begin coding more mobile applications in the
-Fall of 2022!
+I hope to begin coding more mobile applications in the Fall of 2022!

 ✍🏻 I am studying at Lighthouse Labs so I can create my own mobile applications.
 I am taking their Full-Stack Software Engineer program.
 #